P79N6A/server/conf/mail/HOWTO.md

 $ chromium localhost/today
 ```

-devices can connect to their own webserver, looking at local files, or other webservers on the VPN. to put private mail on servers on the global internet, there are a numerous 3rd-party auth solutions as Rack middleware - pick one and modify your config.ru as required. an express-router configuration using the WebID/ACL features of ldnode or our own WebID-support could also be used
+devices can connect to either their webserver or other webservers on the VPN. to put private mail on servers on the global internet, 3rd-party auth-solutions are available as Rack middleware. using a WebID/ACL frontend of ldnode is another possibility

 ## 4 write messages